 At any given time, a multitude of U.S. military personnel are stationed or deployed overseas.
 Although far from home, it’s possible for active-duty military abroad to get a mortgage — a VA loan or other type — and buy a home, thanks to remote capabilities.

-Should you get a VA loan?
+Can active duty military members get a VA loan?

 If you (or a family member) are deployed and you’re in the market for a home, you won’t have the opportunity to look for a property in person.
 A spouse, other family member or real estate agent can help, and you might even be able to do a 3D walkthrough or video tour yourself.

-Beyond the house-hunt, you’ll also need help managing the process of getting a mortgage.
+Beyond the house hunt, you’ll also need help managing the process of getting a mortgage.
 Keep these three points in mind:

 1. Granting a power of attorney